This workshop was held virtually.

 With the ever growing demand for electromagnetic spectrum by commercial radio services, Radio Frequency Interference (RFI) is increasing and now represents one of the major threats to scientific uses of the spectrum.
 This is particularly true for passive applications such as radio astronomy, microwave remote sensing of the Earth and space weather applications, and meteorology, where highly sensitive measurements are necessary and can be easily corrupted by RFI.
 It is also a problem for active instruments (e.g., radar systems) and in the transfer of data between satellite sensors and the ground.

 Protecting the spectrum for science, while at the same time accommodating the needs of commercial telecommunication, is a growing challenge.
 RFI 2022 is the sixth in a series of workshops dealing with Radio Frequency Interference, the first of which took place in Bonn, Germany, in 2001.
-The primary goal will be to examine cases of observed RFI and report the latest research on detecting and reducing the impact of interference in radio astronomy and remote sensing.
-At the same time, this workshop will aim to promote interaction, exchange of ideas and points of views, and cooperation between researchers, engineers and users from all radio science disciplines dealing with RFI, uniting them under the common goal of working on solutions to minimise the impact of interference on users of the radio spectrum.
-The challenges of spectrum management and new technologies to accommodate competing interests will also be considered.
+The primary goal was to examine cases of observed RFI and report the latest research on detecting and reducing the impact of interference in radio astronomy and remote sensing.
+At the same time, this workshop aimed to promote interaction, exchange of ideas and points of views, and cooperation between researchers, engineers and users from all radio science disciplines dealing with RFI, uniting them under the common goal of working on solutions to minimise the impact of interference on users of the radio spectrum.
+The challenges of spectrum management and new technologies to accommodate competing interests were also considered.